 Natural selection is a sieve.
 It creates nothing, as is so often assumed; it only sifts.
 It retains only what variability puts into the sieve.
 Whence the material comes that is put into it, should be kept separate from the theory of its selection.
 How the struggle for existence sifts is one question; how that which is sifted arose is another.2

 It was de Vries who gave currency to the catchy phrasing that has since been repeated many times: “Natural selection may explain the survival of the fittest, but it cannot explain the arrival of the fittest”.3 The concern is not easily dismissed.
-Other biologists have added their own accents to the general theme, and it is worth pausing a moment to trace a theme that some might see as a kind of subterranean, or largely hidden, history of evolutionary thought — a history beginning no later than the year after the original publication of The Origin of Species in 1859:
+Other biologists have added their own accents, and it is worth pausing a moment to trace a theme that some might see as a kind of subterranean, or largely hidden, history of evolutionary thought — a history beginning no later than the year after the original publication of The Origin of Species in 1859:

 “If we take the three attributes of the deity of the Hindoo Triad, the Creator, Brahma, the preserver or sustainer, Vishnu, and the destroyer, Siva, Natural Selection will be a combination of the two last but without the first, or the creative power, we cannot conceive the others having any function.”
 (Sir Charles Lyell , Scottish geologist who laid the crucial uniformitarian foundation for Darwin’s theory)